amlconsulting/TestSite/README.md

 7. To deploy to IIS:

-a.
-Open ISS and create a new site, and point the application directory to your projects `build/Release` folder.
+1. Open ISS and create a new site, and point the application directory to your projects `build/Release` folder.

-b.
-Go back to your command prompt and type:
+2. Go back to your command prompt and type the following to deploy site to IIS.:
 >`gulp deploy-to-iis`

-Your site will be deployed to IIS.

-c.
-Open your browser and navigate to your site's URL (whatever you created it IIS) and the site should open up.
+3. Open your browser and navigate to your site's URL (whatever you created it IIS) and the site should open up.